tkngaejcpi/peeker/README.md

   src="https://cdn.jsdelivr.net/gh/tkngaejcpi/peeker@0f70505c3f4ee5c967152bbd7fbad04edc54aa39/peeker.min.js"
 ></script>
 ```
-Then, prepare a preview data json, with the format:
+Then, prepare a preview data json, with the schema:

 > Note that "rawData" will be **unsafely** rendered to HTML, you should check them before using. *It is suggested to use a generator rather than writing the json file manually.*